dwarvesf/challenge/README.md

 Welcome to the Enabling team!
 Glad to have you here!

 We’ve put together this onboarding plan to help you get up to speed with the group as well as to catch up on what we have done so far.
-Feel free to reach out in the discord group if you have any questions 🚀.
+Feel free to reach out in the [discord server](https://discord.gg/dwarvesv) if you have any questions 🚀.

 ## How to submit a new challenge

 ### **Problem definition (problem story)**

-**The challenge context**

-1. What is your challenge?
-2. What are the inputs of the challenge
-3. Why is it important to you?
-4. How does it work? (very detailed of your challenge)
-5. The real use-case of your challenge (actual situation or challenge that you are facing)

-**How would you like to handle this challenge, for example (workflow/constraints suggestion from the requester)**

-1. Assess the complexity of the challenge (explain the complexity in detail in your own words)
-2. Explain the financial cost of your challenge. (explain the current cost your challenge is causing or the value this solution can bring to your challenge. there could also be the opportunity cost of dealing with this challenge)
-3. Time (Desired time to complete the solution)
-4. Maximum and minimum results that you can accept (Describe the minimum output you want in general)
-5. External resource (external resource you can provide)

-**Describe the output (challenge statement)**

-1. Software/Solution input
-2. Software/Solution output
-3. What is your problem,
-4. why is it important to you,
-5. how does it work? (very detail of problem)

-**Technical requirement**

-- Frontend
-- Backend
-- Database & Infrastructure
-- Operation
-- Integration & API
-- Security & Compliance
+You can describe your challenge with our template at [Challenge template](./challenge-request.md)

-### How to submit a challenge on GitHub
+### How to submit new challenge on GitHub

 When you are ready with your challenge request you need create a pull request to branch master